Email: aloparev [at] wellesley [dot] edu

 My name is Anna Loparev, and I work with Orit Shaer as a postdoctoral researcher at the Wellesley College Human-Computer Interaction Lab.
 My research focuses on the intersection of collaboration, education, and video games.
 In particular, I am interested in how we can use cutting-edge technologies to supported educational collaborative play.
 If you would like a copy of my CV, please contact me.

 A. Loparev, A. Sullivan, C. Verish, L. Westendorf, J. Davis, M. Flemings, M. Bers, and O. Shaer.
 BacToMars: Creative Engagement with Bio-Design for Children.
 In Proceedings of the ACM Conference on Interaction Design and Children (IDC) 2017.
-Work in progress, poster.
+Extended abstract, poster.

 A. Loparev, L. Westendorf, M. Flemings, J. Cho, R. Littrell, A. Scholze, and O. Shaer.
 BacPack for New Frontiers: A Tangible Tabletop Museum Exhibit Exploring Synthetic Biology.
 In Proceedings of the ACM Conference on Interactive Surfaces and Spaces (ISS) 2016.
 Demonstration.